gaphor/gaphor/docs/getting_started.md

 diagram model elements are shown, add new diagrams and packages, and delete an element.

-Double clicking on a diagram element will show it in the Diagram section.
+Double-clicking on a diagram element will show it in the Diagram section.
 Elements such as classes and packages can be dragged from the tree view on the diagrams.